Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 - The

-File System API
+File System Access API

 provides access to the files on the device file system, like the ones shown in the file explorer of the operating system.
-To use the ile System API, the user has to actively select the files from a filepicker.
+To use the File System API, the user has to actively select the files from a filepicker.
 Origin Private File System (OPFS)

-is a sub-part of theFile System API
+is a sub-part of theFile System Standard

 and it only describes the things you can do with the filesystem root fromnavigator.storage.getDirectory()